 Participation

-Legal experts and other appropriate representatives from Member States and Associate Members are eligible to participate in the Committees.
+Legal experts and other appropriate representatives from Member States and Associate Members are eligible to participate in the LAP.
 Other participants may be invited at the discretion of the Chair.

 Aims and Objectives

 The aim of the LAP is to provide legal support and advice to the Council, the committees, the Secretariat and other bodies of IALA.